rapyuta-robotics/alica/supplementary/alica_ros_turtlesim/README.md

 ### 8.3 Run with Dynamic loading

-Is it possible to run Turtlesim using a dynamic library that contains all the Plan/Behaviour/Runtimecondition with:
+It is possible to run Turtlesim using a dynamic library that contains all the Plan/Behaviour/Runtimecondition with:
 `roslaunch alica_ros_turtlesim turtle.launch turtles:=2 dynamic:=true`

 The file that contains the `dynamic` parameter is: